 Benefits Of Swaddling

 First, let’s talk a little bit about why you may use swaddling in the first place.
 Unlike some tactics parents use, swaddling isn’t a sleep prop for newborns.
-Instead, it’s a useful tool that keeps your baby warm, safe, and well rested.
-Coming out of the warm, dark, cozy womb into the wide world is probably pretty overwhelming, and a swaddle eases the transition.
+Instead, it’s a useful tool that keeps your baby warm, safe, and well-rested.
+Coming out of the perfectly temperate, dark, cozy womb into the wide world is probably pretty overwhelming, so a swaddle eases the transition.

 When To Stop Swaddling

 Here are the signs to watch out for to know it’s time to stop swaddling.
 Drop the swaddle when your baby…

-How To Stop Swaddling
+How To Stop Swaddling: After 8 Weeks